Skip to content

 • Editing that obscures recognizable features

-The face decision trade-off: Most creators never discover how much earning potential they leave on the table by being faceless indefinitely — showing your face builds stronger personal connections and typically produces higher subscriber growth and revenue.
+The honest trade-off: Showing your face builds stronger personal connections and typically produces higher subscriber growth and revenue.
 Not showing your face provides better anonymity but slower growth.
-The decision is yours, and it’s reversible in one direction only.
+This decision is yours, and it’s reversible in one direction only.
+You can always reveal more later, but you can’t un-reveal what’s already out there.

 Identifying Features Beyond Your Face

-As you build your content library, you’ll begin to notice that faces are only one of many identifying features that require management:
+Faces are only one of many identifying features that require active management:

-• Birthmarks or scars: Cover if they’re identifiable to people who know you
+• Birthmarks or scars: Cover if they’re recognizable to people who know you personally

-• Voice: If you create audio or video content, consider whether your voice is recognizable to people in your personal life
+• Voice: If you create audio or video content, consider whether your voice would be recognizable to people in your personal life

-• Unique jewelry or styling: Details that people who know you would immediately recognize
+• Distinctive jewelry or styling: Details that people who know you would immediately connect to you

-• Pets: Pet names and appearances in content can be identifying if your pets are known in your personal world
+• Pets: Pet names and appearances can be identifying if your pets are known in your personal world

 Background and Location

-• Never show identifiable locations — specific apartment views, recognizable neighborhood landmarks, street signs
+• Never show identifiable locations: specific apartment views, neighborhood landmarks, street signs

-• Avoid branding you’re associated with personally — employer logos, university gear, location-specific items
+• Avoid branding associated with your personal life: employer logos, university gear, location-specific items

-• Be careful with mirrors — they can reveal room layouts, objects, and details you had no intention of sharing
+• Be careful with mirrors.
+They can reveal room layouts and objects you had no intention of sharing

 Digital Privacy Measures